influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Where

-Create a new node that filters the data stream by a given expression.
+Create a node that filters the data stream by a given expression.

 ```javascript